 Introduction of Standardized Air Bearings

-Starrett Begins Using New Way Air Bearings on its Coordinate Measuring Machines
+Starrett Begins Using Aeolus Air Bearings on its Coordinate Measuring Machines

 Aeolus Becomes New Way

-The name Aeolus Air Bearings changes to New Way that better describes the company’s unique air bearing products and advanced technologies.
+The name Aeolus Air Bearings changes to New Way to better describe the company’s unique air bearing products and advanced technologies.

 TA Instruments Selects New Way Air Bearings